saturnflyer/purple_door/README.md

 ## Later discussion notes

-- Powerpoint slides are cirriculum
+- Powerpoint slides are curriculum
   - wants to upload and click through them on the site
   - divided by sections and topics
   - apply cirriculum to a profile (check off that items were done, admin confirms completion, admin writes notes, other admins notified)